getgrav/grav-learn/pages/17/06.forms/02.forms/01.form-options/doc.md

     xss_check: false
 [/codesh]

+> [!CAUTION]
-!! **WARNING** It is not recommended to disable all the XSS checks, but to override specific rules per field basis.
+> **WARNING** It is not recommended to disable all the XSS checks, but to override specific rules per field basis.
 All the examples here will also work inside a form field.

 You can enable or disable individual rules by overriding the main configuration.
 The rules which are not overridden will fall back to use security configuration: